MrZBou/Elisa-Public/README.md

 ***
 ### Default commands

+- e!inv [use / pick / sell] [item number / item_id] - Inventory system

+- e!item <item_id> - Get information about item.

 - e!ping - Shows delays as well as upTime and current version of Elisa

 - e!top ['g'] - Top users in this category (type just e!top to get full information)

-- e!shop - Roles store on this server (e!shop list - smallest version)

-- e!shop buy <item code> - Buy item from store
+- e!shop - Roles store on this server (e!shop list - smallest version)  |  e!shop buy <item code> - Buy item from store

 - e!help - Message with all bot commands with explanations

 - e!user [@user] - Get some information about mentioned user, or about yourself

+- e!rank [@user] - Card with statictics of user

 - e!pay <amount> <@user / userid> - Transfer money to another user (money displayed in e!user)

 - e!bal [@user] - Check your current balance

 - e!luck <amount> - Double or lose the billed money

+- e!gift - Open gift with nice things!
+Only once a day.

 - e!dep [add/take] [amount] - Deposit system.
 Stores money and increases its amount over time (default - 0.01% per minute).
 Does not interact with the server treasury.

 - e!status - Elisa's permissions status

-Funny commands
+Arcade commands

 - e!battle <@user> - Battle with user